user074/paperPolisher/README.md

 The cost for one paper is roughly about $0.4 to $0.5 USD.
 Depends on length.
 You can run the support functions section then run the cost estimation function to get an estimate of the cost for free.

-To run it just open the paperPolisher.ipynb file and run it.
-You can also run it locally.
+Steps to run it:
+1. Open the paperPolisher.ipynb file in Colab
-Copy your paper into the txt file in the repo.
+2. Put your origional paper into the repo as txt file (Copy & Paste into txt works)
-Then put your openai api key in the setup section.
+3. Put your openai api key in the setup section.
+4. Change filename = 'YOUR_ORIGIONAL_PAPER_FILE_NAME.txt'
-Run the required support functions.
+5. Run the required support functions.
-Then change your file name in the Run The Polisher section and run it.
-Then you should get a polished paper
+6. Then run the last section you should get a polished paper as 'polished_YOUR_ORIGIONAL_PAPER_FILE_NAME.txt'

 <a href="https://colab.research.google.com/github/user074/paperPolisher/blob/main/paperPolisher.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>